 While the FSB's audience is generally a specialist audience with deep knowledge of the issues on which the FSB works, the FSB seeks to ensure that its publications, which include reports and press releases and other website information, are accessible to all.
-During the year the FSB website had over 1.5 million unique views, up from 1.2 million in the previous year.
+During the year the FSB website had over 1.6 million unique views, up from 1.5 million in the previous year.

-Traffic to the FSB website is driven to a large extent by an e-mail alert system16 that has been developed to alert users to new content on the FSB website.
-At the end of the period there were approximately 6,500 subscribers to the e-mail alert service, up from 6,300 in the previous year.
-The FSB also has a Twitter account (@FinStbBoard) and saw its followers increase throughout the year, from 6,400 to nearly 7,600.
-The FSB's LinkedIn following has increased from around 2,000 people to more than 5,200 during the same period.
+Traffic to the FSB website is driven to a large extent by an e-mail alert system17 that has been developed to alert users to new content on the FSB website.
+At the end of the period there were approximately 6,700 subscribers to the e-mail alert service, up from 6,500 in the previous year.
+The FSB also has a Twitter account (@FinStbBoard) and saw its followers increase throughout the year, from 7,600 to just over 10,000.
+The FSB's LinkedIn following has increased from around 5,200 to more than 11,400 during the same period.

 As well as providing updates to the media via press releases the FSB holds press conferences and background media briefings to provide further details on aspects of the FSB's work.
-During the year the FSB held two media briefings in June 2019 plus one in January 2020.
-It also responded to a large number of media queries.
+The FSB held five media briefings in 2020.
+It also responded to a large number of media queries during the reporting period.

-16 FSB, E-mail alert
+17 FSB, E-mail alert